HusseinLezzaik/Startup/Ideas.md

 68. Solve loneliness and the reasons why people have pets
 69. Make it easy to access doctor consulting as cheap as possible
 70. DNA Matching
+71. Help 8 billion people have the life style of the top 10% that's full of energy, education, etc. Technology can solve all these problems.

 ## Industry
 1. AI